 France adopted the practice of acupuncture much sooner than other Western countries.
 The Jesuit missionaries reported acupuncture during the 1500s and French clinicians embraced it rather widely.
 Berlioz, the composer’s father, ran acupuncture clinical trials and then wrote about it in 1816.
 Today, French acupuncture has been influenced deeply by Souliet du Morant, a diplomat, who spent a lot of time in China, along with publishing a variety of acupuncture treatises from 1939 and on.

 In 1971, a US press corps member received acupuncture during recovery from having their appendix removed while in China, where he was visiting to prepare for a visit from President Nixon.
-His description of the practice encouraged US physician teams to make fact-finding tours of China to assess the practice.
+His description of the practice encouraged the US, physician teams, to make fact-finding tours of China to assess the practice.

 Since the 1970s, acupuncture has gained acceptance as an alternative to traditional Western medicine, for pain relief and for treating a variety of other health conditions like back pain, headache, nausea, and dental pain.